-FrankfurtRheinMain region is one of the most important traffic hubs in Europe.
-35 million people can be reached within a 200 km radius.Things are on the move here - by road, rail, water and air.
-The main traffic hubs in the region set standards and Frankfurt International Airport is the largest cargo airport on the European mainland.
-Frankfurt Central Station is the most frequented railway station in Germany.
-The two highways with the largest volume of traffic meet at the Frankfurter Kreuz junction.
-And the Rhein and Main rivers are the most important inland waterways in Europe.
+The FrankfurtRheinMain region is one of the most important transport hubs in Europe.
+On the road, the rails, the water and/or in the air - something is always moving here.
+Within a radius of 200 km, 35 million people can be reached.
+The transport hubs of the business location set international standards.
+Frankfurt am Main International Airport is the largest cargo airport on the European mainland.
+Frankfurt Central Station is the busiest railway station in Germany.
+The two busiest German motorways meet at the Frankfurter Kreuz junction.
+And the two rivers Rhine and Main form the most important inland waterways connecting whole Europe.

 Facts and figures